KIrynaW/art-history-quiz/README.md

   A live link to the website can be found here: [Name The Artist Quiz](https://kirynaw.github.io/art-history-quiz/)

 ### **Clone**
+1. Go to the chosen repository.
+2. Click on the "Code" green button in the top-ride side of the page.
+3. Select and Copy the HTTP (Url)
+4. Open the Git Terminal;change the current directory to the disired one where the cloned directory to be placed.
+5. Input 'git clone' and after it the Url that was copied to look as following *git clone https://github.com/username/repository/*
+6. Click "Enter" to create a clone.

 ### **Fork**
 1. Log in to [GitHub](https://github.com/)